 Dear members of our University,

-This weekend, the state government set the legal framework for further relaxation of the corona restrictions.
-According to this, public life is to be gradually and cautiously activated, due to current conditions.
+Public life is gradually and cautiously activated, due to current conditions.
 In the following, we will inform you about the effects this will have on the work at our university.
 The primary goal is to keep the further spread of the virus under control.
 An overload of the health care system shall be prevented in the future and medical care remains guaranteed nationwide.
-A general ban on contact and distance therefore continues to apply throughout the country.
-The same applies to general hygiene requirements.
+Therefore, general rules for distance and hygiene requirements continue to apply.
 A minimum distance of 1.5 metres to other people must be maintained (distance requirement).
+In addition, there is a duty to wear masks on all internal traffic areas of the university.

 Detailed information can be found on the pages for the status groups of the university (updated regularly).

 In view of these regulations the Presidium, in consultation with the crisis management team and the faculties, has taken the following decision of principle: The presence of students and staff on campus should be kept as low as possible to reduce the risk of infection.
-Individual CAU facilities open to the public, such as the Kunsthalle, the Zoological Museum or the Sports Centre, will resume limited operations in the coming week on the basis of hygiene concepts that have already been agreed.
-Borrowing and returning books is also possible again in the University Library.
+Individual CAU facilities open to the public resumed limited operations on the basis of hygiene concepts.
 Information on opening hours and the requirements for visitors and users can be found here: Openings & Closings.

 With kind regards and the hope that you all stay well!